Industrial Animal Agriculture Law

 - Enrollment Limit: Determined by the Registrar

-- Description: Industrialized animal agriculture, also called concentrated animal feeding operations (CAFOs), has extensive impacts on animals, humans and the environment.
+- Description: Industrialized animal agriculture, such as raising animals in concentrated animal feeding operations (CAFOs), has become the dominant method of food production in the United States.
+However, this method of food production has extensive implications for animal welfare, human health and safety and the environment.
 This course examines the legal framework underlying the industrialized use of animals for food.
-Students will examine the conditions in which CAFO animals are raised, transported, and slaughtered.
-They will review EU directives and regulations covering the care and treatment of farmed animals, and compare those laws to U.S. federal and state laws and policies that impact farmed animal welfare.
-Students will also study how CAFOs impact the environment, communities in which CAFOs are built, workers, food safety and public health.
-Students will explore legal and policy issues related to the CAFO food production system, including the impact of state ballot initiatives and consumer campaigns, and they will report on developments occurring in the U.S., as well as countries outside the U.S.
+Students will examine the conditions in which CAFO animals are raised, transported, and slaughtered, as well as U.S. federal and state laws and policies that impact animal welfare, the environment, environmental justice, global food sustainability, cultural and religious values, free speech, public health concerns, and international trade.
+Students will explore legal and policy issues related to the production, distribution, and consumption of animal-derived foods, including legislation, litigation, regulation, ballot initiatives, and consumer campaigns, and they will report on developments occurring in the U.S., as well as countries outside the U.S.

 - Prerequisite: none